zwpleasant/compostConnect/README.md

-# project1
+# CompostConnect
-Our project seeks to reduce food waste in Chicago by connecting restaurants/cafes that produce food waste with urban farms, community gardens, and individuals looking for compostable material.
-Businesses with compostable material available can use our site to post what they have to offer.
-Individuals can view locations near them, and access contact information for businesses to schedule pick up.
+Our project seeks to reduce food waste in Chicago by connecting restaurants/cafes that produce food waste with urban farms, community gardens, and co-ops able to accept compostable material.
+Locations with composting programs can use our site to post their information to our map.
+Individuals and businesses can view locations near them, and access contact information to get details on the composting program and drop-off.